NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, conditioned space, basement - conditioned, basement - unconditioned, garage, other housing unit, other heated space, other multifamily buffer space, other non-freezing space
+     - auto, auto, auto, auto, auto, conditioned space, basement - conditioned, basement - unconditioned, garage, other housing unit, other heated space, other multifamily buffer space, other non-freezing space
      - The space type for the extra refrigerator location.
-If not provided, the OS-HPXML default (see `HPXML Refrigerators <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-refrigerators>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Refrigerators <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-refrigerators>`_) is used.
    * - ``extra_refrigerator_rated_annual_kwh``
      - false
      - kWh/yr
-     - Double
+     - String
      - auto
      - The EnergyGuide rated annual energy consumption for an extra refrigerator.
-If not provided, the OS-HPXML default (see `HPXML Refrigerators <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-refrigerators>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Refrigerators <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-refrigerators>`_) is used.
    * - ``extra_refrigerator_usage_multiplier``
      - false
      -
-     - Double
+     - String
      - auto
      - Multiplier on the extra refrigerator energy usage that can reflect, e.g., high/low usage occupants.
-If not provided, the OS-HPXML default (see `HPXML Refrigerators <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-refrigerators>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Refrigerators <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-refrigerators>`_) is used.

 Options
 *******